Bioconductor/BiocWorkshops/Turaga_MaintainBioc.md

 	Maintainer: Who to complain to <your_fault@fix.it>

+or

+	Authors@R: c(
+		person("Complain", "here", email="your_fault@fix.it", role=c("aut", "cre"),
+		person("Don't", "Complain", role="aut"))
+	)

+**NOTE:** There should be only 1 maintainer (one "cre").
+But all authors get credit for the package.

-Interchangable terminology
+Interchangeable terminology

 *Bioconductor maintainers* <-> *Bioconductor developers* <-> *Package developer* <-> *developer*

 ## Why maintain your package

-1. It's good practice that users appreciate.
+1. Changes in underlying code (upstream dependencies of your package) might break your package.

+1. Packages using web resources might fail because of change of location of these resources.

+1. Bug fixes reported or discovered due to usage.

+1. Feature requests from users.

+1. Improvements in the science behind your package, which lead to updates.

-1. It'll lead to wide spread usage of your package.
+1. It leads to wide spread usage of your package.

-1. It's **required**.
+1. It's **required**, also a good practice that users appreciate.

-1. Poorly maintained packages get deprecated if they fail build and check on Bioconductor during RELEASE cycles.
+1. Poorly maintained packages get deprecated if they fail build and check on Bioconductor during release cycles.
 (Bioconductor is fairly serious about this)

 ## Infrastructure used for maintenance

 **Build machines** are dedicated towards building your package *daily*.
-As a maintianer it's useful to check your package build report once a week, both in the current RELEASE and DEVEL cycle.
+As a maintainer it's useful to check your package build report once a week, both in the current RELEASE and DEVEL cycle.

 http://bioconductor.org/checkResults/